freelawproject/juriscraper/readme.md

  - 0.2 - Supports opinions from all federal courts of special jurisdiction (Veterans, Tax, etc.)
  - 0.8 - Supports oral arguments for all possible Federal Circuit courts.
  - 0.9 - Supports all state courts of last resort (typically the "Supreme" court)
+ - 1.0 - Support opinions from for all possible federal bankruptcy appellate panels (9th and 10th Cir.)

 **Current**

- - 1.0 - Support opinions from for all possible federal bankruptcy appellate panels (9th and 10th Cir.)
+ - 1.1 - Juriscraper is now installable with pip.

 **Future Roadmap**